A Summer Adventure in Italy's Iconic City of Water

 My time in Venice was spent doing what many others come to the city to do: sauntering through its maze of cobbled streets, taking photographs of its beautiful architecture, travelling around key attractions on the vaporetto water taxi network and enjoying the obligatory gondola ride.
 Nothing screams "I'm a tourist" quite like getting into a gondola in Venice.
 It is quite possibly my most touristy of tourist moments - that and my trying on, and taking photographs of, traditional Venetian face masks in a tourist shop in contravention of a sign expressly forbidding tourists from doing so.

-There are many but, in my opinion, the most remarkable building in the city is the Basilica San Marco, an Italo-Byzantine masterpiece with its opulent facade and glittering mosaics, also referred to as the Church of Gold.
+There are many but, in my opinion, the most remarkable building in the city is the Basilica San Marco, an Italo-Byzantine masterpiece with its opulent façade and glittering mosaics, also referred to as the Church of Gold.
 It stands on the eastern edge of St Mark's Square which, in wetter times, is completely off limits to anyone without wellington boots subject, as it is, to periodic flooding.
 Indeed, Venice has its own leaning tower, the Chiesa di Santo Stefano, which tilts at a disconcerting angle.
-These two examples, set against Venice's fairytale decay and sinking foundations, underscores a key quality of the city: its vulnerability to flooding with rising water levels infusing it with an Atlantis-to-be disposition: a gem soon to be lost to the seas.
+These two examples, set against Venice's fairy-tale decay and sinking foundations, underscores a key quality of the city: its vulnerability to flooding with rising water levels infusing it with an Atlantis-to-be disposition: a gem soon to be lost to the vagaries of the seas.
 This adds to the sense that Venice's years are numbered and that what you are photographing is a privilege to behold best not taken lightly.

 The Grand Canal and the dome of the Santa Maria.